 - In January, 3 companies laid off 510 people

 Several industries in the tech world dealt with substantial changes in 2022.
-Here’s a pie chart showing the percentage of tech layoffs in each industry:
+Here’s a pie chart showing the percentage of tech company layoffs from different job sectors:

 The healthcare industry was the most severely affected out of all the industries, totaling 11.59% layoffs.